slowrunner/Carl/Projects/EasyPiCamSensor/README.md

 -  color() # returns estimate of color of central area of sensor

+-  color_dist_method() # returns nearest color with distance and method ("RGB" or "HSV") used

 -  motion_dt_x_y() # returns time of first motion left/right and/or up/down since last method call

 -  save_image_to_file(fn="capture.jpg")  # saves last image to file encoded as JPEG

 -  get_image()  # returns RGB numpy image array

+-  learn_colors() # learn one or more colors with optional TTS prompting

+-  print_colors() # print the current color table

+-  known_color(color_name) # returns True if color_name is in the current color table

+-  save_colors() # save color table in config_easypicamsensor.json file

+-  read_colors()  # reads color table from config_easypicamsensor.json file

 # EasyPiCamSensor Example Programs:

+- i_see_color.py
-- i_see_color.py uses EasyPiCamSensor.color() and optionally espeakng TTS to report estimate color seen
+  * Uses EasyPiCamSensor.color() and optionally espeakng TTS to report estimate color seen
   * Target_Colors.pdf provides color samples that match the default sensor color table (Print on matte photo paper for best results)

 ![Target Color Samples](Graphics/Target_Colors_Tiny.png?raw=true)

-- light_commentary.py uses EasyPiCamSensor.light() to report relative light increase and decrease
+- i_see_light.py
+  * Comments when someone turns a room light on or off

+- i_see_motion.py
+  * Reports first motion and datatime since last report
-- i_see_motion.py  uses EasyPiCamSensor.motion() to report left, right, up, or down motion seen
+  * Recognizes left or right, up or down motion

-- i_see_colors_in_motion.py demonstrates color and motion detection with image save to file
+- i_see_colors_in_motion.py
+  * Reports last motion and color

 ![Color and Motion Detect With Image Save](Graphics/motion_capture.jpg)

+- face_the_light.py
+  * Turns GoPiGo3 robot to face the brightest area in room

+- braitenberg2B.py
-- braitenberg2B.py  uses EasyPiCamSensor.light_left_right() to implement Braitenberg Vehicle 2B
+  * implements Braitenberg Vehicle 2B "loves light"
-  * (with adjustable gain and obstacle inhibition)
-  * on a ModRobotics GoPiGo3 with ModRobotics Distance Sensor
+  * Uses left and right light intensity as stimulus for the opposite side wheel
+  * Implementation adds obstacle inhibition of forward motion for vehicle protection

 ![Braitenberg Vehicle 2B using EasyPiCamSensor.light_left_right()](Graphics/Braitenberg2b_Light_Value_Stimulus.png?raw=true)

-- simple_braitenberg2A.py uses EasyPiCamSensor.light_left_right() to implement Braitenberg Vehicle 2a
+- simple_braitenberg2A.py
-  that "dislikes light" (with obstacle inhibition)

-- face_the_light.py uses EasyPiCamSensor.light() and the GoPiGo3 robot to find and face brightest light source
+  * implements Braitenberg Vehicle 2A "loves the dark"
+  * Uses left and right light intensity as stimulus for the same side wheel
+  * Implementation adds obstacle inhibition of forward motion for vehicle protection

+- teach_me_colors.py
+  * Allows adding or re-learning one or more colors

+- delete_a_color.py
+  * Allows testing and easily deleting a poor performing color from the config_easypicamsensor.json file